engjen/Liver_Lung_PDAC/Supplemental_Data/README.txt

 Finally, columns with results for histology analyses of primary and mets, GSVA scores for pORG, pSUB and PurIST from primary or met samples, and DNA alterations in primary or met (for variants present in >9 patients)

-Supplemental_Dataset_1.xlsx: First sheet is duplicate of Supplemental_Dataset_1.csv, second sheet has speciemen level DNA data: tumor mutation burden (TMB), estimated tumor cellularity (from DNA or pathologist), Microsatellite Instability, Normal Sample Source and whether or not the specimen has a homologous recombination (HR) or DNA damage repair (DDR) alteration.
+Second sheet has speciemen level DNA data: tumor mutation burden (TMB), estimated tumor cellularity (from DNA or pathologist), Microsatellite Instability, Normal Sample Source and whether or not the specimen has a homologous recombination (HR) or DNA damage repair (DDR) alteration.

 Supplemental_Dataset_2.xlsx: Cox proportional hazards modeling results.
 Multiple sheets, labeled multi for multivariable CPH and single for single variable.